Magnetization process of atacamite: a case of weakly coupled $S = 1/2$ sawtooth chains

-A magnetic field of 13 T applied along the $b$ axis shifts the features in the specific heat to lower temperatures, and sharpens the anomaly at the magnetic transition at $T_{\rm N} = 6$ K. Similarly, in the susceptibility we find the antiferromagnetic transition shifted to $T_{\rm N} = 6.3$\,K, while in the neutron diffraction experiment a field of 6.5 T moves $T_{\rm N}$ to 7.7 K. Altogether, an external magnetic field leads to the typical suppression of the AFM phase in atacamite, with the AFM transition estimated to be suppressed to zero temperature in the 20 T-range.
+In magnetic fields $\mathbf{H} \parallel b$, the features in the specific heat and the susceptibility are shifted to lower temperatures and the AFM anomaly is sharpened (Fig.~\ref{fig:overview}~(a)--(b)).
+This shift is supported by neutron scattering in 6.5\,T (Fig.~\ref{fig:overview}~(c)).
+Field-dependent neutron scattering at the HFM/EXED instrument yields a suppression of AFM order at 24\,T ($T = 3.5$\,K) (Fig.~\ref{fig:overview}~(d)).
+Altogether, an external magnetic field leads to a suppression of the AFM phase, with $T_{\mathrm{N}}$ fully suppressed in $\sim 30$\,T.

-We note the difference in the susceptibility below $T_{\rm N}$ at low and high fields.
-For the latter, the absolute values of $\chi$ are much larger than in low fields.
-It reflects that a metamagnetic transition occurs at a few T, as established by magnetization measurements (see below).
-Since for the other crystallographic directions we find no metamagnetic transitions, it suggests that the $b$ axis is essentially the easy magnetic axis and therefore the metamagnetic transition is a type of spin flop (see Supplemental Material~\cite{SM}).
-This conclusion is consistent with our neutron diffraction study of the magnetically ordered phase.
-Here, we have determined the intensities of the magnetic Bragg peaks.
-From the analysis of these data we derive a magnetic structure as shown in Fig.~\ref{fig:structure} (b) (see Supplemental Material~\cite{SM,bertaut1986}).
-On the Cu(1) site, ordered magnetic moments of 0.34(4)\,$\mu_{\rm B}$ are arranged in a canted antiferromagnetic pattern (components along the crystal axes $\mu_{\rm ord}(a, b, c) = (0.09, 0.04, 0.32)$\,$\mu_{\rm B}$).
-On the Cu(2) site one finds an antiferromagnetic alignment of ordered magnetic moments of 0.59(2)\,$\mu_{\rm B}$ along the sawtooth chain with the moment having a $b$ component only.
+The low-$T$ susceptibility in high fields is larger than in low fields (Fig.~\ref{fig:overview}~(b)).
+It reflects a metamagnetic transition occurring at a few Tesla (see below).
+Since for the other crystallographic directions we find no such transition, it suggests that the $b$ axis is the easy magnetic axis and this is a spin-flop transition~\cite{SM}.
+This is consistent with our refined magnetic structure.

-To complete our study, we have carried out both magnetostriction and magnetization experiments in pulsed magnetic fields for $H \parallel b$ axis (for experimental details see Refs.~\cite{jaime2017,detwiler2000}).
-In Fig.~\ref{fig:highfield} (a) we summarize the results of the magnetostriction experiments, in Fig.~\ref{fig:highfield} (b) we present the corresponding magnetization data.
-At low temperatures and in fields up to $\sim 6$ T shallow minima in the magnetostriction denote the metamagnetic transition~\cite{SM}.
-It then rises in a parabolic fashion up to $\sim 31.5$ T, where a sharp kink occurs and the magnetostriction is flattening off.
-Increasing temperature hardly affects the position of the kink, but smears out the feature until at 6 K no distinct kink is observable anymore.

-The magnetization measurement confirms and reenforces the conclusions from the magnetostriction: At lowest temperatures and low fields the magnetization is rather small, but starts to rise at a few T due to a metamagnetic transition~\cite{SM}.
-Beyond the metamagnetic transition the magnetization evolves with a slight upward curvature up to a magnetic field of 31.5 T, where a wide magnetization plateau at half of the full magnetization of the Cu$^{2+}$ ions sets in.
-The plateau reaches up to highest measured fields.
-Its position is hardly temperature dependent but smears out significantly with temperature.